FordLabs/peoplemover/api/README.md

 - [Docker](https://www.docker.com/products/docker-desktop) optional if using local MySql

 ### Build with Gradle

+This repository uses a Gradle multi-module build.
+All Gradle commands should be run from the root of the repository.

-1. Build the project with the following command: `./gradlew clean build`.
+Build the project with the following command: `./gradlew api:build`.
 This will run the backend tests.
-2. If you do not wish to run the tests and only want to build the application, use `./gradlew clean assemble`

 ## Testing

 This product uses JUnit tests.
 ```
-./gradlew test
+./gradlew api:test
 ```

 ## Running